gbmhunter/blog/content/electronics/tools/soldering-irons-and-stations/index.md

 ### Hakko FM203-15

-Dual ports.
-For use with the FM-2027 soldering iron which takes the Hakko T12 range of tips.
+A dual port soldering station.
+For use with the FM-2027 soldering iron which takes the Hakko _T12_ range of tips.
 Note that the T12 range are quick-change, and you start paying more than double for quick-changes tips (versus the T18 range).

+**Note that that tips are not truly quick change until you also purchase extra _Soldering Pencil Sleeves_**.
+These are proprietary hand-grips that slide onto the tip.
+Once each tip has one of these, you can quickly change tips by unclipping the sleeve + tip from the rest of the iron and inserting a new one.
+These sleeves also remove the need for using pliers or a rubber mat to remove hot tips.

+{{% img src="hakko-soldering-pencil-sleeve-green.png" width="300px" caption="A green soldering pencil sleeve from Hakko.
+You have to purchase one of these per tip before your soldering iron truly becomes 'quick change'.
+Image from https://nz.element14.com/hakko/b3219/soldering-pencil-sleeve-green/dp/1676853." %}}

 ### Weller WT 1010